HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Fixed Gardener ability activating when not on the board
   * Fixed Gardener ability causing the game to freeze when the dead card's slot isn't empty
   * Fixed Ruler of Frost ability causing the game to freeze when the dead card's slot isn't empty
-  * Fixed Nothing There and Express Train to Hell being selectable hosts/sacrifices at card merge and campfire nodes
+  * Fixed Cursed ability affecting Giant cards
   * Fixed Flag Bearer ability revoking the Health buff under certain situations
   * Fixed Regenerator ability killing adjacent cards when they are at max Health
   * Fixed incorrect Regenerator ability description